hatif03/algorand-mcp/README.md

-# Algorand MCP Server v3.0.0
+# Algorand MCP Server v1.0.0

 A comprehensive Model Context Protocol (MCP) server providing 50+ tools for Algorand blockchain development, including account management, asset operations, smart contracts, API integration, and advanced transaction capabilities.

+> **Note**: This is version 1 of the Algorand MCP Server, providing a complete foundation for Algorand development with AI assistants.

 ## Overview